 Admission: € 2.00 (free on Sundays & holidays)

-3. Cross the street to visit the Mercado Central (Central Market)
+3. Cross the Street to Visit the Mercado Central (Central Market)

 The Mercado Central, or Mercat Central in Valencian, is one of the oldest markets still in use in Europe.
 It has been declared a Heritage of Cultural Interest site by the Spanish Ministry of Culture.

-Situated across the street from La Lonja de la Seda, in the heart of Ciutat Vella (the historic city centre), the market is popular among tourists as well as locals.
+Situated across the street from La Lonja de la Seda, in the heart of Ciutat Vella (the historic city center), the market is popular among tourists as well as locals.

 The market is open from Monday to Saturday, from 7AM until 3PM

-4. Be impressed by the Valencia Cathedral and climb the Micalet Tower
+4. Be Impressed by the Valencia Cathedral and Climb the Micalet Tower

-The Metropolitan Cathedral–Basilica of the Assumption of Our Lady of Valencia, also known as Saint Mary’s Cathedral or Valencia Cathedral, is a Roman Catholic church.
+The Metropolitan Cathedral–Basilica of the Assumption of Our Lady of Valencia, also known as Saint Mary’s Cathedral or simply Valencia Cathedral, is a Roman Catholic church.